A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Skew-Sensitive Evaluation Framework

 \subsection{Weight Customization}

-In a multi-class problem, not only may the classes carry different importance weights, but also the criteria of importance may vary from one problem or domain to another.
-In this section, we discuss several types of criteria that we think are commonly seen across many application domains.
-Note that this is not meant to be an exhaustive list, but it provides examples as well as templates that can be easily tailored to different problems.
+In a multi-class setting, not only may the classes carry different importance weights, but also the criteria of importance may vary from one problem or domain to another.
+We now discuss several types of criteria that we think are commonly seen in applications.
+This is not meant to be an exhaustive list, but it provides examples and templates that can be easily tailored to different problems.

 {\bf Importance criteria = User-defined.} This is the most general and flexible form of importance criteria.
 The application designer or domain expert specifies the relative weight of each class based on some application-specific criteria.
 As an example, the problem might be about classifying images of different types of objects in highway traffic and the user gives higher importance to correct recognition of certain objects of interest (e.g., pedestrians, bikes, animals, etc).
-We express user-defined relative weight of a class $i$ with $u_i$, which is simply used as $w_i$ in Equation \ref{eq:wbal-acc}.
+We express user-defined relative weight of a class $i$ with $u_i$, which is simply used as $w_i$ in Equation \ref{eq:wbal-acc} (i.e., $w_i = u_i$).